SuhasPalani/AI_Report_Generator/README.md

 # AI Report Generator

 ## Description
 This project is an AI-powered report generator that uses OpenAI's GPT-4 and Mistral AI to create customized reports based on user input.
 It features a Streamlit interface for easy interaction, allows for custom styling, and includes image integration with AI-generated captions.
+Additionally, it now includes the ability to generate architecture diagrams based on Python code, providing a visual representation of the code structure and its relationships.

 ## Features
 - Dynamic report generation based on user-defined sections